 Physical, emotional and spiritual wellbeing.
-Is it possible to master your wellness and incorporate the three core components for complete wellness?
+Is it possible to master your own wellness to successfully incorporate these three components?
 It sure is.
 And no you don’t need to become a full time vegan yoga master and move to Bali.

 Physical wellbeing is taking care of our bodies through good nutrition and physical activity.
 Both are critical to keep your body balanced.
 Good nutrition and eating a well-balanced diet will ensure your body has all the nutrients and vitamins it needs to prevent illness.
 Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and will provide you with increased energy.

 Emotional wellbeing is an essential part of our health and happiness.
 It has an impact on our behaviour, our interactions, our health and our lives.
-Benefits of emotional wellbeing include better engagement, reduced mental illness, better social competence and greater problem solving ability.
+Benefits of good emotional wellbeing include better engagement with others, reduced mental illness, better social competence and greater problem solving ability.

 Many surveys measuring ‘happiness’ in people conclude that those with healthy social connections, a sense of purpose and interactions with ‘like-minded’ groups are the happiest.
 When we have emotional wellbeing we manage our thoughts, feelings and behaviour positively.
-Our emotional wellbeing can be affected by poor nutrition and lack of exercise, hence the overlap with our physical and spiritual wellbeing.
+As a Naturopath in Melbourne, I am frequently reminded that our emotional wellbeing can be affected by poor nutrition, lack of exercise and lack of balance.

-Spiritual wellbeing means different things to many people.
-It’s not about religion or religious beliefs, it’s more about finding inner balance and harmony with the outside world.
+The meaning of spiritual wellbeing often differs between people.
+It’s not necessarily about religion or religious beliefs; it’s more about finding inner balance and harmony with the outside world.
 It enables you to be mindful and provides you with meaning and purpose in your life experiences.
 Practicing spiritual wellbeing will help you build positive inner thoughts and resources.

 6 Tips to Achieve Natural Wellness